 Do you want to go longer between coloring your hair?
-Do you love highlighting your hair but want a more lived-in look?
-A root smudge could be the missing step in your hair color journey!
+Do you love highlighting your hair but find yourself dealing with a darker regrowth line after a few weeks?

 What Is a Root Smudge?